n3xtcoder/scrape2json/README.md

 # scrape2json

-Extract structured data from PDFs and web pages using AI.
+Extract structured data from PDFs and web pages using Azure OpenAI.

 ## Installation